alkampfergit/personal-blog/codewrecks/content/post/old/2010/11/advanced-capability-in-web-performance-test-of-vs2010.md

  ***Figure 2***: *recorded web performance test with two simple pages.*

 Now execute the test in Visual Studio, then go to request tab, localize the txtB parameter and press right click and then Quick Find.
-Now in the Quick find windows press â€œfind nextâ€  to quickly localize the position of the input textbox in the response of the second request.
+Now in the Quick find windows press *find next*  to quickly localize the position of the input textbox in the response of the second request.
 This permits you to immediately localize where the page render the text.

 [![SNAGHTML1e8ee2e](https://www.codewrecks.com/blog/wp-content/uploads/2010/11/SNAGHTML1e8ee2e_thumb.png "SNAGHTML1e8ee2e")](https://www.codewrecks.com/blog/wp-content/uploads/2010/11/SNAGHTML1e8ee2e.png)

  ***Figure 3***: *With quick find I can localize with easy values of the request*

-Now select the value â€œ2â€ in the response text, right click and then select Add Extraction Rule, repeat the same with the value 3 of the lblResult label.
+Now select the value *2* in the response text, right click and then select Add Extraction Rule, repeat the same with the value 3 of the lblResult label.
 Now the test contains two extraction parameters called param0 and param1, just rename them to give them more meaningful names.

 [![SNAGHTML1ec858d](https://www.codewrecks.com/blog/wp-content/uploads/2010/11/SNAGHTML1ec858d_thumb.png "SNAGHTML1ec858d")](https://www.codewrecks.com/blog/wp-content/uploads/2010/11/SNAGHTML1ec858d.png)